Expansion in São Paulo state

 Plant expansion characteristics and commitments to sustainability

 The new plant in Lençóis Paulista will count on the best technology in the industry.
-It will have two flexible lines primarily designed for the production of specialty cellulose.
+It will have two flexible lines primarily designed for the production of dissolving pulp.
 The expansion plan will count on cutting-edge technology used in new fossil fuel-free generation pulp plants.
 In addition, the new plant will be self-sufficient in terms of power, and surplus will be supplied to the Brazilian Interconnected Power Grid, in the form of clean, high-quality energy.